caulderoninteractive-creator/Caulderon-Interactive/README.md

-# Caulderon Interactive — website (v2)
+# Caulderon Interactive
 A full rebuild of the site as a studio-level presence: the homepage is now about **Caulderon Interactive** the studio, and every title — Number Run:
-Pro Edition, Tilt Maze, Block Chakra, and NetPrepQuiz — has its own overview page plus dedicated Privacy, Terms, Support, and Copyright &amp; Licenses pages.
+Pro Edition, Tilt Maze, Block Chakra, and MeritNiti: Exam Practice — has its own overview page plus dedicated Privacy, Terms, Support, and Copyright &amp; Licenses pages.
 One shared stylesheet (`site.css`) and script (`script.js`) drive the whole site.